 In the opposite direction of a Kyoto to Nara excursion, you can head north and east toward Lake Biwa, where several potential hanami vistas await.
 Castles in Nagahama and Hikone (the latter of which, in my opinion, is the most worthwhile) are less-crowded alternatives to sightseeing spots in central Kyoto.
 Another option is to head due north from Kyoto’s city center to Kurama-dera, which is an enjoyable day hike in addition to being full of cherry blossoms.

 Are there cherry blossoms in Kyoto?

-Kyoto has among the larger number of cherry trees of any city in Japan, not to mention in the most diversified settings.
-Enjoy cherry blossoms amid the historical architecture of Kiyomizu-dera temple, beside waterways like the Kamo River and Philosopher’s Path or in more urban districts like Fushimi and the Shijo-Kawaramachi shopping district.
+Kyoto has among the largest number of cherry trees of any city in Japan, not to mention in the most diversified settings.
+Enjoy cherry blossoms amid the historical architecture of Kiyomizu-dera temple, beside waterways like the Kamo River and Philosopher’s Path or in more urban districts like Fushimi and the Hanami-ko-ji Geisha street in Gion.

 What month is cherry blossom in Kyoto?

 Cherry blossoms in Kyoto generally start blooming the last week of March and reach full bloom the first week of April, but this is not a hard-and-fast rule.
 In 2021, for example, Kyoto’s sakura reached mankai on March 26, the earliest date in more than 1,200 years.

 Where can I see cherry blossoms in Kyoto?